| | | |

 Steps/ingredients

 1. choose a name for the package.
-In my case Photo Club Hub CoreData.
+In my case Photo Club Hub Data.

-3. edit the package.swift manifest:
+3. edit the package.swift manifest file:

-• the default is having 2 targets: the package and an extra one for tests/testing
+• the default is having 2 targets: the package and an extra one for tests/testing.

 4. ensure that entry points of package (e.g. a struct) are made public